narcan-zz/api-tools/GA Management Magic/Dimensions/README.md

 To list custom dimensions from a property, run the __List custom dimensions__ command from the add-on menu.
 Enter the property ID from which to list custom dimension settings into the prompt.

-A new sheet will be added, formatted, and populated with the values from the property.
+A new sheet will be added with the run time and property id.
+It will be formatted and populated with the values from the property.
+Additionally, it will populate dummy values into the sheet for any unused but available custom dimension slots in the property.

 If you update any of these values, you can update the custom dimensions in your property by running the _Update custom dimensions_ function from the add-on menu.

-__It is recommended that you not update blank values into the property__ as it may result in undesireable behavior.
+__Note that any dummy values still in the sheet will be uploaded to the property.
+Additionally, it is recommended that you not update blank values into the property__ as it may result in undesireable behavior.

 ####Updating Custom Dimensions

 To update custom dimension settings within a property or list of properties, run the __Update custom dimensions__ command from the add-on menu.
 Enter the property IDs (separated by commas) of the properties that should be updated with the custom dimension settings in your sheet.

-If you have correctly named the range to contain the custom dimension settings, the properties in the list will be updated with these values.
+If you have correctly named the range to contain the custom dimension settings (see below), the properties in the list will be updated with these values.

 If you have not named the range(s) as described below, the script will format a new sheet for you into which you can enter your custom dimension settings.